Ethiopia’s military chief calls WHO head Tedros a criminal supporting a rebel region

 Hundreds people have died, and at least 30,000 have fled Tigray into neighboring Sudan, with reports of heavy fighting and ethnically motivated massacres of civilians.
 Information from the region has been scarce, however, because Internet and phone lines have been cut.

-Years of heavy handed TPLF-dominated rule of the country until Abiy came to power in 2018 have left a legacy of resentment toward the Tigrayans, one of the country’s many ethnic groups.
+Years of heavy-handed, TPLF-dominated rule of the country until Abiy came to power in 2018 have left a legacy of resentment toward the Tigrayans, one of the country’s many ethnic groups.
 Since the operation began Nov.
 4, hundreds of Tigrayans in the capital and elsewhere have been arrested or told not to come to work.

 Rising international concern over the fighting has prompted offers of mediation from neighboring African countries as well as the African Union.
 On Thursday, President-elect Joe Biden’s foreign policy adviser, Antony Blinken, said he was “deeply concerned about the humanitarian crisis” and the reports of ethnic violence, and he called on both sides to end the conflict.